 Healthcare is quite affordable and accessible in Turkey, even for a family, and it is a reason why the nation is one of the best places to retire in Europe.
 The public healthcare system charges a married couple the same as an individual and treats children under 18 for free.
 Whereas the private healthcare system provides discounted offers, where you can expect to pay anywhere between $45 to $80 a year as a family of four.

 Regardless of your choice, you can access healthcare centers in every city, town, or village, which is perfectly convenient if you’re considering buying property in Turkey.
 You only need to show those clinics your residency permit or passport to have a free consultation.
-Do note that some doctors have their own practices, and therein, their own schedules and consultation fees.
+Do note that some healthcare providers have their own practices, and therein, their own schedules and consultation fees.

 Costs of Healthcare in Turkey for Foreigners